CiscoSE/commons-cluster/README.md

 * Start the service first and report healthy state
 * Initialize mandatory components (database, messaging service etc')
 	* in a background task for not holding service startup.
-	* Retry mechanism – per component, not for all components together.
+	* Retry mechanism â€“ per component, not for all components together.
  * Circuit breaker for retrying for waiting for some cluster state which can hold service initialization.
  * Optional non-mandatory components can be retried and initialized in a background task without holding application from starting and serving requests and/or do its work.